 Comparing those three above:

-First thing to notice, the biggest downside of the semi and the hollow is its susceptibility to feedback while with the solid, feedback is not a problem and it also gives greater sustain.
+The first thing to notice, the biggest downside of the semi and the hollow is its susceptibility to feedback while with the solid, feedback is not a problem and it also gives greater sustain.

 Third, the semi-hollow is versatile just when you know how to set up it with pickups, amp, et cetera.